 Nominations are accepted each year.
 The commissioner of education or his designee reviews the nominations and makes recommendations for the award recipients.
 The recommendations are reviewed by the chair of the State Board of Education.

 To nominate an employer, completely fill out the Employers for Education Excellence application form.
 Include the level of recognition (bronze, silver, or gold) that best fits the employer's qualifications based on the criteria mentioned above.

 Application for next year's award is on-going.
 To submit, please use the link for the application form above.
 Recipients of this award are notified as the information becomes available.
 They are being recognized with a plaque and a resolution during a State Board of Education meeting in Austin, TX in January or in April.
 Winners need not be present to receive the award but are encouraged to come.
 If unable to attend, the plaque and resolution are mailed directly to the employers or to their partner school or district.

-Sewell Family of Companies earns 2020 Employers for Education Excellence Gold Award
+HDR, Inc. of Dallas, TX Earns 2023 Employers for Education Excellence Gold Award

-The State Board of Education (SBOE) recognizes Sewell Family of Companies of Odessa, Texas, as the lone recipient of the 2020 Employers for Education Excellence Award for its generous and continuing support of West Texas schools.
+The State Board of Education (SBOE) recognized HDR, Inc. of Dallas, Texas, as the lone recipient of the 2023 Employers for Education Excellence Award for its passionate volunteerism and unwavering support to students and staff at Irma Rangel Young Women's Leadership School in Dallas Independent School District.
 Aside from the plaque, the company received a copy of the resolution that was read in its honor.

 The award, created by the Texas Legislature in 2007, recognizes Texas employers that encourage and support employees who actively participate in school activities and promote volunteerism in Texas public schools.

-The SBOE urges Texas businesses to look upon Sewell Family of Companies as a role model for civic engagement.
+The SBOE urges Texas businesses to look upon HDR, Inc. of Dallas, TX as a role model for civic engagement.